ncatlab/nlab-content/pages/4/6/7/3/3764/content.md

   \right.
 \]

-Similarly, the [[Cauchy-Schwarz inequality]] implies that any inner product with a null vector vanishes:
+Similarly, the [[Cauchy-Schwarz inequality]] (eq:CauchySchwarzBeforeDividingOutNullVectors) implies that any inner product with a null vector vanishes:

 \[
   \label{InnerProductWithNullVectorIsNullVector}